Editorial standards

 Whistleblowers and sources

-Some stories rely on people who take risks to share information in the public interest.
+Some stories rely on people who take genuine risks to share information in the public interest.
 We treat confidential sources with care and do not reveal identities that were granted in confidence.

 Commitment to readers